Dirt sheet: Reputation

 Many wrestlers in the past resented so-called "dirt sheets" since they felt that they ruined the business by breaking kayfabe, i.e. exposing professional wrestling as staged.
 However, second-generation wrestler Bret Hart recalls that many wrestlers themselves were avid readers of the magazines in his youth because they too wanted to keep up with the backstage news; other people such as wrestling journalists have backed up that this was the case in the past.
-Wrestler Steve Austin often saw wrestling newsletters passed around the locker rooms when he started out in the industry.
+Wrestler Steve Austin often saw wrestling newsletters passed around the locker room when he started out in the industry.
 In the 21st century, some people in the industry, such as Vince Russo, Bruce Prichard and Eric Bischoff, still think that such publications hurt the wrestling business, as well as ruin the fans' immersion and enjoyment.
 Some wrestlers have themselves written for news websites, e.g. Matt Hardy for 411Mania.
 Chris Jericho created his own called Web Is Jericho.